Jash-2000/Self-Driving-Car/README.md

  5. PID, LQR and MPC controllers
  6. Geometric path tracking controller - Pure pursuit, Stanley controller, receeding horizon control
  7. [CARLA simulator](https://d3c33hcgiwev3.cloudfront.net/2tyroyDyEem9HA6xGGaRfg_daf207a020f211e990ff73ab14e458cc_CARLA--An-Open-Urban-Driving-Simulator.pdf?Expires=1617753600&Signature=LV43aNf3VjLhLmBcFZCgFSrgdGJVT2lUsvEVGr5ZVXfnHIqLnbR~GX2QomzchUJkEepQmFxKDhki6mDsFHqmhrhzxQL5TW3VBZ8~x12Bsc9P8yUAzjH6lfX5jFZm7i4aUO2jozftdfsJ33bZ92g9uxuoyNS6MuDcEoWa3CTeCm4_&Key-Pair-Id=APKAJLTNE6QMUY6HBC5A)
- 8.
+ 8. Method of Reccursive and Weighted Least-Squares for state estimation
+ 9.

 ## Description of files in this repository

+ * __Vehicle-Path-Control__ - Implemented a controller for the CARLA simulator where the goal is to control the vehicle to follow a race track by navigating through preset waypoints.
+The vehicle needs to reach these waypoints at certain desired speeds, so both longitudinal and lateral control will be required.
  * __Kinematic_Bicycle_Model.ipynb__ - This files generates a **Forward Kinematic model** for a 4 wheeled vehicle, approximated to be a simple 2 wheeled bycycle model.
 We generate random trajectories and analyse the controller performance for the same.
  * __Longitudinal_Vehicle_Model.ipynb__ - The model accepts throttle inputs and steps through the longitudinal dynamic equations.
 Once implemented, you will be given a set of inputs that drives over a small road slope to test your model.
- * __Cruise_control.py__ - Cruise Control based on Fuzzy Logic.
+ * __Cruise_control.py__ - Adaptive Cruise Control based on Fuzzy Logic.
+Reference Link for the [book](https://airccj.org/csecfp/library/Search.php?title=MODELING+AND+DESIGN+OF+CRUISE+CONTROL+SYSTEM)
- * __Vehicle-Path-Control__ - Implemented a controller for the CARLA simulator where the goal is to control the vehicle to follow a race track by navigating through preset waypoints.
-The vehicle needs to reach these waypoints at certain desired speeds, so both longitudinal and lateral control will be required.
- *
+ * ____ -

 ---